mahdi-cpp/QmlScrcpy/README.md

 ### Qml Benefits
 * You can embed [scrcpy](https://github.com/Genymobile/scrcpy) inside your qml project
 * Screen buffers are render by native OpenGl inside Qml, No requirement to external library similar GStreamer or LibVlc
-* You can use Animation, Scale, Rotation , ReSize and ... similar other qml componnets.
+* You can use Animation, Scale, Rotation , Resize and ... similar other qml componnets.

 ## Requirements